The Dark Side is not bad if Rozella’s there. Image credit: Joshua Chay

 I usually warm up my vocals by listening to 90’s R&B. The classics always get me singing up a storm.

-I organise my books according to genre, but my clothes according to colour.
+I organise my books according to the genre, but my clothes according to colour.

 I give myself a small treat (either a dessert or some carbs) before going to the gym.
 It’s a weird method, but the guilt somehow works for me.